prashantlangade306/date-diff-reporter/README.md

 ## Technologies
 The application is developed using Java technology and tools such as Junit(testcases), Maven(build tool) and Intellij (IDE).

+## Code
+*  This is a maven based project which has junit dependency for unit testing.
+*  Below is the code structure. src/main/java/com/australiapost/datediffreporter/Main.java

+   src/main/java/com/australiapost/datediffreporter/exception/InvalidDateException.java

 ## How it works?